s-kyungyong/Kronos/Genome_annotation/README.md

 #merge all bamfiles
 samtools merge -@ 56 -h SRX10965366.mapped.bam -o all.merged.bam *.mapped.bam
 samtools sort -@ 56 all.merged.bam > all.merged.sorted.bam

+#assemble with stringtie
+stringtie -o stringtie.gtf -p 56 --conservative all.merged.sorted.bam
 ```

-De novo assembly is done with Trinity v2.15.1.
+De novo assembly was done using Trinity v2.15.1.
 We initially tried running Trinity on the 1.6 Tb of paired-end fastq files all at once.
 After two weeks, Trinity was still stuck at the insilico normalization step with about 35-45% progress.
 We, therefore, had to take some other ways around.
-Each pair will be normalized first, and then Trinity is run.
+Each pair will be normalized first, and then Trinity was run.
 This took a few days, producing transcripts of ~1 Gb.
 ```
 #for each pair
-singularity run -B $PWD trinity.sif Trinity --verbose --max_memory 90G --just_normalize_reads --seqType fq --CPU 40 --left $left --right $right --output trinity_$prefix
+singularity run trinity.sif Trinity --verbose --max_memory 90G --just_normalize_reads --seqType fq --CPU 40 --left $left --right $right --output trinity_$prefix

 #list all normalized reads
 ls -d trinity_* | while read folder; do